kudla/geojson-projector/README.md

 # geojson-projector
-Fast projector for immutable geojson.
-It can project any branch of geojson object.
+Fast projector for immutable GeoJSON.
+It can project any branch of GeoJSON object.

 `geojson-projector` can produce the cacheing of projected values which is a good point while one is using immutable data flow.